Graphical modelling of multivariate time series: Proofs

 \begin{proof}[Proof of Corollary \ref{psepgranger}] Suppose that all paths between $A$ and $B$ are $p$-blocked given $S$.
 We show that then all $B$-pointing paths between $A$ and $B$ are $p$-blocked given $S\cup B$, which implies by the global Granger-causal Markov property that $X_A$ is Granger-noncausal for $X_B$ with respect to $\ffilt{A\cup B\cup S}$.

-We firstly note that, in particular, every $B$-pointing path $\pi$ between $A$ and $B$ are $p$-blocked given $S$ and, if $\pi$ does not contain any intermediate nodes in $B$, also $p$-blocked given $S\cup B$.
-Now, suppose that $\pi$ is a $B$-pointing path between $A$ and $B$ with some intermediate nodes in $B$.
-Then $\pi$ can be partitioned as $\pi=\path{\pi_1,\pi_2}$ where $\pi_1$ is a path between $A$ and some $b\in B$ with no intermediate nodes in $B$.
-Because of the assumption, the path $\pi_1$ is $p$-blocked given $S$ and, since it has no intermediate vertices in $B$, also given $S\cup B$.
+We firstly note that, in particular, every $B$-pointing path $\pi$ between $A$ and $B$ are $p$-blocked given $S$ and, if $\pi$ does not contain any intermediate points in $B$, also $p$-blocked given $S\cup B$.
+Now, suppose that $\pi$ is a $B$-pointing path between $A$ and $B$ with some intermediate points in $B$.
+Then $\pi$ can be partitioned as $\pi=\path{\pi_1,\pi_2}$ where $\pi_1$ is a path between $A$ and some $b\in B$ with no intermediate points in $B$.
+Because of the assumption, the path $\pi_1$ is $p$-blocked given $S$ and, since it has no intermediate points in $B$, also given $S\cup B$.
 It follows that all $B$-pointing paths between $A$ and $B$ are $p$-blocked given $S\cup B$.

 The other two cases $X_B\noncausal X_A\wrt{\ffilt{A\cup B\cup S}}$ and $X_A\noncorr X_B\wrt{\ffilt{A\cup B\cup S}}$ can be derived similarly. \end{proof}